Conflict of Interest

 We would like access to all arms within the trials, developing virtual cohorts using baseline data, including control and treatment arms from Adults with PAH, and then assessing the validity of these virtual cohorts by testing against the remaining trial arms.

-To help refine populations by relevant core characteristics, we will review the clinical trial registry to compile a list of common endpoints and assess their frequency of use across all PAH trials listed, for example, preliminary results show that some of the most investigated endpoints are pulmonary vascular resistance, pulmonary arterial pressure, mortality, cardiac output and 6-minute walking distance.
+Primary and Secondary Outcome Measure(s) and how they will be categorized/defined for your study: To help refine populations by relevant core characteristics, we will review the clinical trial registry to compile a list of common endpoints and assess their frequency of use across all PAH trials listed, for example, preliminary results show that some of the most investigated endpoints are pulmonary vascular resistance, pulmonary arterial pressure, mortality, cardiac output and 6-minute walking distance.
 To provide a comprehensive overview of the PAH clinical trial landscape we will investigate each of these endpoints.

-For each of the endpoints selected by reviewing the clinical trial registry we will run regression modelling to identify covariates of interest.
+Main Predictor/Independent Variable and how it will be categorized/defined for your study: For each of the endpoints selected by reviewing the clinical trial registry we will run regression modelling to identify covariates of interest.

-We expect that our initial investigations of frequently used endpoints related to PAH will highlight variables of interest.
+Other Variables of Interest that will be used in your analysis and how they will be categorized/defined for your study: We expect that our initial investigations of frequently used endpoints related to PAH will highlight variables of interest.
 Relevant patient demographics (age, sex, ethnicity, medical history, etc.) will also be investigated.

 Employing historical data from Randomised Controlled Trials (RCT) and Single-Arm Trials (SAT) in Pulmonary Arterial Hypertension (PAH) we will use three models of virtual cohort (VC) construction to generate VCs for evaluation and use in clinical trial simulation and design: 1) A Meta-data model (MM) where the summary statistics derived across all trials are used to simulate one cohort (MMvc); 2) An Individual Model (IM) where summary data from each cohort are adjusted by trial and patient characteristics (IMvc) before simulation; and finally, 3) A Phenotype Model (PM) where principal component analysis (PCA) is used to define patient clusters derived from patient characteristics, identified as patient phenotype, then summary data from each cohort is adjusted by trial and phenotype (PMvc) before simulation.
 All models use Monte Carlo simulation to generate VCs, and IM and PM will produce origin matched cohorts which will be pooled after simulation.